 Great!
 Now you are completely numb, and the dentist can start the treatment.
 First, the dentist will drill a small hole in the top of your tooth, exposing the infected pulp.
 Next, there are tools called files that the dentist will use to remove all the pulp.

-Once the pulp has been thoroughly cleaned out, the dentist will apply topical antibiotics to kill the infection and ensure it doesn’t return.
-After the topical antibiotics have been applied, your dentist will seal the tooth with dental cement or gutta-percha.
+Once the pulp has been thoroughly cleaned, the dentist will apply topical antibiotics to kill the infection and ensure it doesn’t return.
+After applying topical antibiotics, your dentist will seal the tooth with dental cement or gutta-percha.

 If the infection were terrible, the dentist would also prescribe oral antibiotics.